DimEvil/VISdatapaper/paper.md

 ![Figure 3](images/image_3b.png)

-*Figure 3: Distribution of all inland waters occurrences by order (ordered by number of occurrences, logarithmic scale).*
+*Figure 3: Distribution of all occurrences from the inland waters dataset by order.
+Orders are ordered by number of occurrences, occurrences are displayed on a logarithmic scale.*

 ### Taxonomic ranks for estuarine waters